carlos-edgenuity/family-challenge-data-structures/readme.md

 1. Was Julia born out of wedlock?
 Yes
 1. Are Quentin and Julia blood relatives?
 Yes
 1. Are Clara and Quentin blood relatives?
 No
-1. What should Alice do after she finds out that Quentin allegedly molested Julia?
+1. Quentin and Julia claim to be in love, what should Alice do?
 Out of scope